zogzog/cubicweb/doc/book/en/development/webstdlib/boxes.rst

 an entity automatically related to the initial entity (context in which the box is displayed).
-By default, the links generated in this box are computed from the schema properties of the displayed entity, but it is possible to explicitely specify them thanks to the `cubicweb.web.uicfg.rmode` *relation tag*:
+By default, the links generated in this box are computed from the schema properties of the displayed entity, but it is possible to explicitly specify them thanks to the `cubicweb.web.uicfg.rmode` *relation tag*:

 * `link`, indicates that a relation is in general created pointing